-Cheetos are downright delicious, irresistible and, unfortunately, unhealthy, but there is more to them than is commonly known.
-Did you know that, like Oreos, McDonald’s and Coca-Cola, Cheetos are addictive because they have been specially engineered to hypnotize your pleasure receptors?
+Cheetos are downright delicious, irresistible and, unfortunately, unhealthy, but there is more to them than most people think they known.

-Wait until you find out the other strange things you didn’t know about the orangey treats…
+Wait until you get a load of the other strange things you didn’t know about the orangey treats…

 Trivia 1: Flamin’ Hot Cheetos Have a Very Humble Beginning